Ripe-Foundation/ripe-technical-docs/README.md

 # Ripe Protocol Technical Documentation

+For deployed contract addresses on Base Mainnet, see [Deployments](Deployments.md).

 ## Overview

 Ripe Protocol is an onchain credit layer that turns **any tokenized asset—crypto‑native *or* real‑world**—into both a yield source *and* instant liquidity.